-There are two hop-on hop-off type bus tours you can do in Auckland, both conveniently set up outside the SkyTower.
+There are two hop-on hop-off type bus tours you can do in Auckland with both starting points conveniently placed outside the SkyTower.
 We chose the central red route on the Soaring Kiwi Tours bus because it was slightly cheaper at $35.
 The other was the Auckland Explorer Bus which cost $45 and did practically the same route but included a free ferry ride to Devonport.
 Our bus was also open top whereas the Auckland Explorer was closed in.

 Both buses offered a blue route that took you to several city fringe locations and places like MOTAT and the Zoo, which would be good if you had kids and didn’t want to try and navigate public buses.